-Invest Northern Ireland (NI) Collaborative Growth programme provides funding of up to £25,000 to SME-led networks that want to work together on innovative projects.
+Invest Northern Ireland (Invest NI) Collaborative Growth Programme provides funding of up to £25,000 to SME-led networks that want to work together on innovative projects.
 You must meet certain eligibility criteria to apply for funding under this programme.
-Find more information on the Invest NI's Collaborative Growth programme.

 Innovation Vouchers enable small businesses to work with expert knowledge providers (such as universities and colleges) to develop innovative solutions to business issues.
 The voucher is worth up to £5,000.
-Invest NI typically hold four Innovation Voucher calls for applications per year.
-Learn more about the Innovation Vouchers.
+Invest NI typically hold four Innovation Vouchers calls per year.

-Innovate UK run funding competitions to enable individual business and groups to pursue research and innovation opportunities.
+Innovate UK run funding competitions to enable individual businesses and groups to pursue research and innovation opportunities.
 Some of these competitions are open for collaborative projects led by any UK-based companies.
-Search Innovate UK competitions.
+Find Innovate UK competitions.